jenjnif/jenjnif.github.io/_posts/2018-03-27-http_connection_blog_part2.md

 	-bash: test-shellscript.sh: command not found

-This is something I am getting familiar with now as it is often caused by the file permissions.
+This is something I am getting familiar with now and it is often caused by the file permissions.
 I checked the permissions of the files within the test-server directory to see if the shell file was executable:

 	(test-server) me$ ls -al

 <p align="center"><img src="/images/4-http/nonexecutable-permissions.png"
      alt="code to show permissions" width="80%" /></p>

-From the output for the test-shellscript.sh file you can see it is not executable as there would be an x in the permissions:
+From the output for the test-shellscript.sh file you can see it is not executable as there would be an 'x' in the permissions.

-	-rw-r--r--@  1 me  staff   52 21 Mar 21:37 test-shellscript.sh

-In order to change the access permissions I ran a line of code to make the shell file executable.
-The output below now shows the x for root, user and global permissions:
+In order to change the access permissions I ran a line of code to make the shell file executable:

 	(test-server) me$ chmod +x test-shellscript.sh

+The output below now shows the an 'x' for root, user and global permissions, meaning they are all executable:

 <p align="center"><img src="/images/4-http/executable-permissions-closeup.png"
      alt="code to show permissions" width="80%" /></p>

-Then I ran the file again but got the same error!:
+I ran the file again but got the same error!:

 	(test-server) me$ test-shellscript.sh

 	-bash: test-shellscript.sh: command not found

-The reason for this is that when you try to run a programme in the shell (bash/the command line) it looks in the path for executables.
-You can see the paths bash searches by writing the following:
+The reason for this is that to run a programme in the shell it looks in the path for executables.
+For instance when you type the 'ls' command into bash it looks in the path of directories, finds the programme called 'ls' that lives in usr/bin and runs it.
+You can see the paths bash searches using the command:

-	me$ echo $PATH
+	echo $PATH

-	/Library/Frameworks/Python.framework/Versions/3.6/bin:/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin

 <p align="center"><img src="/images/4-http/path.png"
      alt="how to use path" width="80%" /></p>

-For instance when you type the ls command into bash it looks in the above path of directories, finds the programme called 'ls' that lives in user/bin and runs it.
 As you can see the virtual server directory (test-server) is not listed in the path.
 Unless I add the test-server directory to path or tell bash where to run the shell script from i.e. the test-server, it will come back with an error as bash will not be able to find it.

 I chose to run the shell 'test-shellscript.sh' by telling bash where to find it i.e. the directory I am currently in.
-To do this add ./ before the command:
+To do this I just added './' before the command:

 	(test-server) me$ ./test-shellscript.sh

-The shell script ran with no errors.
-This executes the python file, binding the application to a port.
-The port is open, listening for an HTTP request.
+This time the shell script ran without any errors, executing the python file and binding the application to a port.
+At this point the port is open, listening for an HTTP request.

 <br>
 ### Making an http request using curl